t0md4n/cs3528bravo/README.md

 # Introduction
 Spòrs is a web app used to find and organise sporting events.
+The purpose of the web app is to facilitate the organisation and participation in sports events.
+By allowing users to create events and invite others to join, the app aims to bring together people who share an interest in sports and create a platform for them to connect, compete, and have fun.
+This app can also help people find and try new sports activities they may not have considered before.
+Additionally, the app can be useful for sports clubs or organisations that want to organise events for their members or for the public.
+Overall, the application serves as a tool to promote physical activity, community engagement, and healthy lifestyles.

 ## Prerequisites
 - Node.js and npm installed on your machine